ludwig-ai/ludwig-docs/src/docs/user_guide.md

 Text features are treated in the same way of sequence features, with a couple differences.
 Two different tokenizations happen, one that splits at every character and one that splits on whitespace and punctuation are used, and two different keys are added to the HDF5 file, one containing the matrix of characters and one containing the matrix of words.
 The same thing happens in the JSON file, which contains dictionaries for mapping characters to integers (and the inverse) and words to integers (and their inverse).
-In the model definition you are able to specify which level of representation to use, if the character level or the word level.
+In the configuration you are able to specify which level of representation to use, if the character level or the word level.

 The parameters available for preprocessing are: